 set<int> s ----- A set of integer values

-set<char> c ---- A set of character values
+establish<char> c ---- A collection of character values

 Array of sets

-When we say an array of sets, it is a two-dimensional array with a fixed number of rows.
-Each row can have variable lengths.
+When referring to an array of sets, we are talking about a two-dimensional array that consists of a predefined number of rows, where each row can contain elements of varying lengths.

 Syntax